 7.2.5.3 PIN client ID

-The PIN client ID is a globally unique value that identifies an PIN client.
+The PIN client ID is a globally unique value that identifies the PIN client.

 7.2.5.4 Application Client ID

 The ACID identifies the client side of a particular application, for e.g. SA6Video viewer, SA6MsgClient etc. For example, all SA6MsgClient clients will share the same ACID.